ozdemirburak/morse-code-translator/README.md

 audio.stop(); // stop audio
 ```

-Or alternatively, you can also use the library directly with including the source file.
+Alternatively, you can use the library directly with including the source file.

 ```html
 <script src="https://rawgit.com/ozdemirburak/morsify/master/dist/morsify.min.js"></script>